-Funding will be mostly delivered through grants and procurement (for some of the Programme Support Actions)17.
-The topic concerning Quantum Communications Infrastructures (section 4.1) will partially be implemented through indirect management.
+Funding will be delivered through grants and procurement (for some of the Programme Support Actions).

 Wherever appropriate, the possible use of simplified forms of assistance (e.g. lump sums) and/or of implementation (e.g. voucher schemes) may be used in view of simplifying the management of the grants.